nar-en57/Challan-Generator-App/README.md

 This is a **Flask-based delivery challan generator** created specifically for internal use at Krishnakala Developers and their RMC Plant.

-> 🖥️ Visit the live app: [https://your-deployed-url.com](https://challan-generator-app.onrender.com)
+> 🖥️ Visit the live app: [Challan Generator App](https://challan-generator-app.onrender.com)

 ## 🚀 Features